aabbcc002/ENGG1340/README.md

 Lastly, The system should also allow the changes in the number and the sizes of tables due to the seasonal changes of the customer base.

 Assumption
-- 1Default number of tables:15
+- 1 Default number of tables:15
--Default distribution of size of tables: 6 seat table:3 4 seat table:6
+- Default distribution of size of tables: 6 seat table:3 4 seat table:6
             2 seat table:4
             1 seat table:2
--no table are reserved
+- no table are reserved
--normal occupied time: 1.5 hours
+- normal occupied time: 1.5 hours
--“too long” occupied time: 2 hours
+- “too long” occupied time: 2 hours